3 Straightforward Pros and Cons of Datadog for Log Analytics

 While the centralization of telemetry & intuitive UI make Datadog a very popular application for fast-growing startups, its cost as they scale become a key challenge, especially in the current market environment.
 There is no place where this is more prominent than logs.
 While metrics and traces are priced by host and hence scale only with the number of new services, logs are priced by volume, so they scale more directly with usage, especially in microservices architectures.

 1. Complex Log Ingestion, Indexing and Retention Process

 The log analytics process within Datadog is far more complex than it needs to be.
 You can send logs to Datadog, but you can’t analyze them.
 If you want to analyze them, you need to index and retain them.
 There’s a separate pricing structure around ingestion and retention (we’ll cover more about that next).
 Because of the complexity and cost structure, some organizations choose not to retain as many logs as they might need or want to.
 That leads to issues when troubleshooting and root cause analysis, especially for persistent issues that last beyond the retention period for your logs.
 To index and analyze your logs, you need to get the logs out of your cloud object storage (e.g. Amazon S3) and rehydrate them.
 This process can take hours and requires someone to manage it.
 With persistent talent shortages and an overabundance of work for DevOps and site reliability teams, many organizations can’t afford to manage this level of complexity.

-When it comes to logs, Datadog charges $.10 to ingest data but $1.06 (3 days) to $2.50 (30 days) for retention.
+When it comes to logs, Datadog log management pricing starts at $.10 to ingest data but $1.06 (3 days) to $2.50 (30 days) for retention.
 To retain logs for longer, you need to call Datadog to arrange custom pricing, which can quickly add up as companies scale.
-While Datadog is helpful for monitoring and detection, once it comes to root cause analysis and troubleshooting, these costs can quickly balloon out of control.
+While Datadog is helpful for monitoring and detection, once it comes to root cause analysis and troubleshooting, Datadog logs pricing can quickly balloon out of control.